 - Line each team up by a pile of 'moon rocks.'
 This is their rocket ship.

-- Once the player reaches the bucket, he should place the moon rock inside it and return to the end of the team line, still moving like an astronaut.
+- Once the player reaches the bucket, they should place the moon rock inside it and return to the end of the team line, still moving like an astronaut.

-- When the first player gets back to the start line, he should tag the next player in line.
+- When the first player gets back to the start line, they should tag the next player in line.

 - Play continues in the same fashion until all moon rocks have been deposited in the team bucket.

 - The first player must then leap down to the bucket one last time to retrieve it and return it to the starting line.